distributedweaknessfiling/DWF-workflow/README.md

 improvement, submit an issue or a pull request.
 The people who do the work decide the future of the community.
 The future is not decided by whoever is able to "committee harder" during a meeting.

+The tools that drive the reqeusts can be found [here](https://github.com/distributedweaknessfiling/dwf-request), patches are always welcome.
+If you have suggestions or questions, please file an issue.